I was born in the Wild Wild West.

 and draw and shoot with them.

-When I turned fifteen, my dad bought me a
+When I turned 15, my dad bought me a

 proper gun belt and a pair of Colt Peacemakers.

-became real fast and accurate with my Peacemakers.
+became really fast and accurate with my Peacemakers.

 One day, when I was away in town,